pharo-project/pharo-beacon/repository/Beacon-Core.package/StreamLogger.class/README.md

-This is an abstract logger that forwards to a string stream all signals that it receives.
+This is an abstract logger that forwards to a stream all signals that it receives.